 Polychlorinated Biphenyls (PCBs)

-CATEGORY*: IARC probable, NTP reasonably anticipated, Endocrine disruptor
+CATEGORY*: IARC probable carcinogen, NTP reasonably anticipated carcinogen, Endocrine disruptor

 THE GIST: The EPA banned PCBs from new products in 1976, but they are still found in soil, riverbeds and dust particulates in homes because of their persistent nature, and because they remain in products manufactured prior to the ban.
 PCBs have been demonstrated to cause cancer, but studies have shown mixed results linking breast cancer in particular to PCBs.
 These chemicals also have wide-ranging effects on the immune system, reproductive system, nervous system, and endocrine system.

 State of the Evidence on Polychlorinated Biphenyls (PCBs)

 Although the U.S. Environmental Protection Agency banned the use of PCBs in new products in 1976, as many as two-thirds of all PCB-containing insulation fluids, plastics, adhesives, paper, inks, paints, dyes and other products manufactured before the ban remain in use today.
 The remaining one-third was discarded, which means that these toxic compounds eventually made their way into landfills and waste dumps (Robinson, 1990; Weber, 2012).

 Like DDT, PCBs have been banned but still persist in our bodies.Join the Breast Cancer Fund to support reforms to our broken chemical regulation system. >